mikethemelanson/mikethemelanson/hug/mikethemelanson-HUG.md

 ### How do you like to give feedback?
 * *Tell us the modes, means, timing, approach, and level of detail you like to employ when giving feedback, and why that's so.*
-* Most “feedback” I give is in the form of editing, which come as suggested edits, often with rationale for my suggestions as comments.
+* Most “feedback” I give is in the form of editing, which comes as suggested edits, often with rationale for my suggestions as comments.

 ### How do you like to get feedback?
 * *Tell us the modes, means, timing, approach, and level of detail you like to see others employ when giving you feedback, and why that's so.*
 * I like direct feedback, as hinting, indirect feedback can feel like passive aggressiveness.